 The GPS itself is great as well, one of the quickest at connecting to the satellites and even outperformed some of the more expensive options.

 Sometimes, the more expensive models can have too many features and options on the menu which distract you from your game.
 This is a very simple golf gps watch that is easy to use and set up.

 Another company you may recognise from our top-rated rangefinder article where they produced some very innovative products with the aim of being the most accurate on the market.
 What’s also quite interesting is that they pride themselves on the most accurate course database with over 38,000 courses worldwide.

 This leads us nicely to our first point and how we were surprised that it picked up the first hole of the course we were on without us having to select anything.
 There’s no fidgeting around trying to connect to the satellites or waiting around.

-It’s got a good quality screen as it displays three numbers showing the distance to the front, middle and back of the green as well as your current score.
+The golf gps watch has got a good quality screen as it displays three numbers showing the distance to the front, middle and back of the green as well as your current score.

 Swiping across from the main screen gives you a view of the hole you are playing which gives you a good amount of information on there like your fairways and hazards.

 Overall, a fantastic little gadget that’s slightly on the upper end of the price spectrum which can double up as a normal watch too.
 Highly recommended!